descawed/galsdk/README.md

   DISPLAY.CDB for the disc you want, followed by the path to the XA file, and finally the path to a directory to extract the recordings to.
 This tool doesn't currently work with the Japanese version because the XA layouts are hard-coded in the exe.
+- `psx.cd` - Patch updated files into a BIN CD image.
+After you make changes to game files, you can use this to replace the old versions of the files on the CD.
+You should try to make sure the size of the changed file is the same as (or possibly less than) the original file.
+The tool tries to handle shuffling things around if the size changes, but it doesn't really work.
 - `psx.tim` - Convert TIM images to other formats.